ksvitkovsky/rusty-battleship/README.md

 # rusty-battleship

+> 📝 **Disclaimer** I may be adding some stuff here, but for the most part I consider this exercise done - the game flow is covered by a test.
+What's left out is the client to render the play-fields and relay commands to the server, and (ironically) the WebSocket communication part.

 Implement a multiplayer version of the *Battleship* game ([wiki](https://en.wikipedia.org/wiki/Battleship_(game))) with Rust and Svelte (?) and communication over WebSockets.

 ### Constraints